kglw-dot-net/phase1/setlists/_posts/2019-10-09-ancienne-belgique-brussels-belgium.md

 16. Float Along - Fill Your Lungs

-Note: `Alter Me' and `Altered Beast I' were on the setlist after `Muddy Water' but weren't played.
-The last 8 songs of the show were recorded and released as part of the `Live In Brussels '19` live album.
+Note: The last 8 songs of the show were recorded and released as part of the `Live In Brussels '19` live album.